glotzerlab/hoomd-benchmarks/README.md

 *Optionally*, each benchmark may include:

-* Scripts that generate the image
-* Scripts that generate the initial condition
+* job operations that generate the initial condition
 * Other related files...

 Each benchmark script should be a *minimal* and *short* as possible.
 Users will look at and possibly use items from these